traud/asterisk-amr/README.md

 * [Nokia E75](http://www.gsmarena.com/nokia_e75-2688.php) (Symbian/S60), and [Nokia Belle](http://www.gsmarena.com/results.php3?sOSes=5&sOSversions=5400).

 ## What is missing
 This transcoding module is shoddy work.
 Therefore, please, double-check the source of `codec_amr.c` for any feature you need.
-For example IETF [RFC 4867](http://tools.ietf.org/html/rfc4867) offers CRCs, robust sorting and interleaving.
+For example IETF [RFC 4867](http://tools.ietf.org/html/rfc4867) offers frame CRC, robust sorting and interleaving.
 If you need this, please, [add](http://help.github.com/articles/using-pull-requests/) that code or [report](http://help.github.com/articles/creating-an-issue/) the device/app which requires this.
-Several frames per payload are another issue: I simply do not have a testing device for this.
+I simply do not have a testing device for this.
+Several AMR frames per payload (compound payload) are another issue, for example when FEC or a packetization time (`ptime`) longer than 20 ms are used.
 The transcoding module works for me and contains everything I need.
 If you cannot code yourself, however, a feature is missing for you, please, [report](http://help.github.com/articles/creating-an-issue/) and send me at least a testing device.

 ## Thanks goes to
-* the teams of the Android Open Source Project (AOSP), OpenCORE AMR, Debian Multimedia, and Ubuntu for providing the libraries.
+* teams of the Android Open Source Project (AOSP), OpenCORE AMR, Debian Multimedia, and Ubuntu for providing the libraries.
-* the Asterisk team: Thanks to their efforts and architecture this AMR module was written in one working day.
+* Asterisk team: Thanks to their efforts and architecture this AMR module was written in one working day.
 * [Sean Bright](http://github.com/seanbright/asterisk-opus/) provided the starting point with his Opus patch.